 - Cost saving and flexible integration

 The product can be quickly deployed thanks to its standardization and multiple integration options.
-It can be used (i) from user applications through plug-ins, (ii) as a Web service and (iii) by means of watched folders.
+It can be used (i) in user applications through plug-ins, (ii) as a Web service and (iii) via watched folders.
 The product incorporates an integration gateway that uses pipelines for the straightforward integration of data and common-task processing.

 - Centralized management, auditing and non-repudiation

-TrustedX provides the centralized management of all digital signature policies, the preservation of electronic signatures, and logging and auditing.
-This allows the corporate control of the use of the cryptography, the effective management of recognized CAs/VAs and the transparent maintaining of electronic signatures when required owing to the expiration of certificates and the renewal of cryptographic material.
+TrustedX provides the centralized management of all digital signature policies, the preservation of electronic signatures, and logging and auditing functionality.
+This allows control at the corporate level over the use of the cryptography, the effective management of recognized CAs/VAs, and the transparent maintenance of electronic signatures when required owing to the expiration of certificates or renewal of cryptographic material.